Jail

 Payment Methods

-There are different types of bonds with the two most common being cash and surety bonds.
-You must have cash, or cashier's check to post a cash bond.
-Cashier’s checks and money orders must be payable to the Weld County Sheriff's Office.
-Tell us if you want your name on a cash bond you post so the money will be returned to you when the court releases the bond.
+Please notify the sheriff's office if you want your name on a cash bond you post, so the money will be returned to you when the court releases the bond.
 If the person does not go to court when they are supposed to, the court has the authority to seize the cash.

 Cash bonds can also be paid online with a credit card.
 You will need the inmate's name, date of birth, case number and the FULL BOND AMOUNT.
 Use this link to pay by credit card.